-There has been much written about The Goon Show because of the profound impact it had upon UK comedy, both at the time and during the proceeding two decades.
-The creative and comic genius of its three main stars, Spike Milligan, Peter Sellers and Harry Seacombe re-invented radio comedy and introduced a new form of audio slapstick through its surreal imagery.
-This was taken further by the Monty Python team and The Goons legacy is still apparent today in artists such as Eddie Izzard and Tim Vine.
-Despite some superficial aspects of the show that are a little dated, such as the musical interludes and cultural references, there is still so much that is fresh and pertinent.
+The Goon Show is one of a handful of comedy shows that had a profound and unique impact upon the UK comedy scene, both at the time of its broadcast and over the preceding two decades.
+The creative and comic genius of its three main stars, Spike Milligan, Peter Sellers and Harry Secombe re-invented radio comedy and introduced a new form of audio slapstick through its surreal imagery.
+This concept was then taken further by the Monty Python team and The Goons legacy is still apparent today in artists such as Eddie Izzard and Tim Vine.
+Despite some aspects of the show that are a little dated, such as the musical interludes and cultural references, there is still much that is fresh and pertinent.

-There are so many reasons why these radio shows are great.
-The timeless characters such as the drunken, lecherous, money grabbing Major Dennis Bloodnok.
-Or the duplicitous, ex-public school, closet homosexual, Hercules Grytpype-Thynne.
-The immense range of voices and vocal gymnastics, particularly those provided by the great Peter Sellers are outstanding often fooling the listener into thinking this was a much bigger production with a larger cast.
-For me, the surreal universe that they created is the shows finest legacy.
-A world where a saxophone could cure a life threatening illness, or a room in a country estate could vanish and reappear in a Parisian hotel.
-This was so new and radical for the times, pushing radio to its limits.
+There are many reasons why these radio shows are so enduring.
+Take for example, the timeless characters such as the drunken, lecherous, money grabbing Major Dennis Bloodnok.
+Then there’s the duplicitous, ex-public school, closet homosexual, Hercules Grytpype-Thynne.
+The immense range of voices and vocal gymnastics, particularly those provided by the great Peter Sellers are outstanding, often fooling the listener into thinking this was a much bigger production with a larger cast.
+For me, perhaps the most important aspect of the show is the surreal universe that it created.
+A world where a saxophone could cure a life-threatening illness, or a room in a country estate could vanish and reappear in a Parisian hotel.
+This was so innovative and radical for the times, pushing radio to its limits.

 The Goons also smuggled a great deal of adult humour and political satire past the BBC censors of the time.
 Gay characters, drunken politicians and sexual dalliances where often cunningly alluded to.
-Spike Milligan often padded his scripts with obviously diversionary material that he knew would be cut, taking the focus away from that which he wanted left in.
-The shows also offer a interesting window upon post war Britain and a nation coming to terms with the end of its empire.
-As usual the self deprecating nature that permeates so much of the UK’s humour was ever present.
-In some respects The Goon Show was an act of national catharsis.
+Spike Milligan often padded his scripts with obviously diversionary material that he knew would be cut, taking the focus away from the very material he wanted left in.
+The shows also offer an interesting window upon post war Britain and a nation coming to terms with the end of its empire.
+As usual the self-deprecating nature that permeates so much of UK humour was ever present.
+In some respects, The Goon Show was an act of national catharsis.

 There is an arc to the lifespan of The Goon Show which becomes quite noticeable when listening to them chronologically.
-At their height during the mid fifties the shows are clearly structured and have a semblance of coherency.
-This seems most apparent when Milligan was writing with Eric Sykes or being edited by other noted writers within the BBC.
-By the end of the decade the shows had become somewhat too self indulgent and sprawling in nature.
-The cast seem a little too enamoured of their own esoteric catch phrases and Milligan particularly had to be reigned in.
-Sellers would often provide verbal cues such as pronouncing a characters name slightly differently, as an indicator for Milligan to show restraint.
+At the height of their popularity during the mid-fifties, the shows are clearly structured and have a semblance of coherency.
+This seems most apparent when Milligan was writing with Eric Sykes and the scripts edited by other noted writers within the BBC.
+By the end of the decade the shows had become too self-indulgent and sprawling in nature.
+The cast seem a little too enamoured of their own esoteric catch phrases and Milligan particularly had to be reined in.
+Sellers would often provide verbal cues such as pronouncing a character’s name slightly differently, as an indicator for Milligan to show restraint.